dayna199524/Eternity-Holdings-Ltd./README.md

     - Microsoft Word was used to resize images and create the watermark logo used on the Invest/Sell page.
 9. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
-10. [Google DevTools]
+10. Google DevTools:
     - Google DevTools was used to test responsiveness and to see live changes I made to both the HTML and CSS code.
 It also helped me with debugging/fixing any issues that occured.
+Accessed by right clicking on any element and selecting inspect.

+***

 ## Testing